MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/relationships-ssas-tabular.md

 ### Many-to-Many relationships

+Tabular models at the 1500 and higher compatibility level deployed to Azure Analysis Services, SQL Server 2019 Analysis Services, and Power BI Premium support many-to-many relationships.

+Many-to-many relationships are those between tables where both columns are non-unique.
+A relationship can be defined between a dimension and fact table at a granularity higher than the key column of the dimension.
+This avoids having to normalize dimension tables and can improve the user experience because the resulting model has a smaller number of tables with logically grouped columns.

+Create many-to-many relationships by using Visual Studio 2019 with Analysis Services projects VSIX update 2.9.2 and higher, the Tabular Object Model (TOM) API, Tabular Model Scripting Language (TMSL), and the open-source Tabular Editor tool.

-Tabular models do not support many-to-many relationships, and you cannot add *junction tables* in the model designer.
+Tabular models at the 1400 and lower compatibility levels do not support many-to-many relationships, and you cannot add *junction tables* in the model designer.
 However, you can use DAX functions to model many-to-many relationships.
 You can also try setting up a bi-directional cross filter to see if it achieves the same purpose.
 Sometimes the requirement of many-to-many relationship can be satisfied through cross filters that persist a filter context across multiple table relationships.
 See [Bi-directional cross filters for tabular models in SQL Server 2016 Analysis Services](../../analysis-services/tabular-models/bi-directional-cross-filters-tabular-models-analysis-services.md) for details.

 ### Self-joins and loops